Kamahl19/react-starter/DOCS.md

 This projects comes with 2 themes: default and dark.
 To customize these themes, override the theme tokens in [src/app/theme/baseConfig.ts](./src/app/theme/baseConfig.ts) and [src/app/theme/darkConfig.ts](./src/app/theme/darkConfig.ts) respectively.
 The full list of theme tokens is available in [Ant Design documentation](https://ant.design/docs/react/customize-theme#theme).
 Ant Design provides a [Theme Editor](https://ant.design/theme-editor/) to help you create your own theme.
 Global styles are defined in [src/app/theme/GlobalStyles.tsx](./src/app/theme/GlobalStyles.tsx).

-Currently selected theme is stored in Recoil state and can be retrieved or changed using [useIsDark](./src/app/theme/index.tsx) hook.
+Currently selected theme is stored in Jotai state and can be retrieved or changed using [useIsDark](./src/app/theme/index.tsx) hook.

 [Global configuration](https://ant.design/components/config-provider#api) for all components resides in [src/app/providers/AntDesign.tsx](./src/app/providers/AntDesign.tsx).